Place

 Starting with local restaurant partners, Open Me helps spark screening conversations one order at a time.

-A local restaurant places a small Open Me card inside a takeout order.
+A local restaurant slips a folded card into a takeout order.

-The customer opens the folded card at home or with family.
+The customer opens the card at home and sees a clear screening prompt.

 Most adults at average risk should begin colorectal cancer screening at age 45.